-We are developing in Phase 3 clinical trials sparsentan to treat FSGS and IgAN, each of which is a rare disease.
+Patient enrollment is ongoing in our clinical trials of sparsentan and pegtibatinase (TVT-058) for IgAN and homocystinuria, respectively, each of which is a rare disease.
 Given that these development candidates are still undergoing required testing, we may not be able to initiate or continue clinical trials if we are unable to locate a sufficient number of eligible patients willing and able to participate in the clinical trials required by the FDA or foreign regulatory agencies.
 In addition, as other companies and researchers may be concurrently developing therapies for the same or similar indications that we are focused on, we could face competition for a limited number of patients, investigators and clinical trial sites willing to participate in clinical trials.
 Our inability to enroll and maintain a sufficient number of patients for any of our current or future clinical trials would result in significant delays or may require us to abandon one or more clinical trials altogether.